Bryce Aron: Euroformula Open

 Aron moved to the Euroformula Open in 2023, with Team Motopark.
-A championship contender for much of the season, Aron missed the last three races due to a conflict with Indy NXT, finishing fourth overall with three wins and five podiums.
+A championship contender for much of the season, Despite missing the last three races due to a conflict with Indy NXT, Aron finished fourth overall with three wins and five podiums.

 Formula Regional Oceania

 Aron competed in the final two rounds of the 2024 Formula Regional Oceania Championship.
 Aron won at the Highlands Motorsports Park, during the New Zealand Grand Prix race weekend.
 In his first weekend in the Formula Regional car, Aron scored fastest race lap at Euromarque Motorsports Park.
 Aron was the only American and the only Indy NXT driver to score a win in the 2024 Formula Regional Oceania Championship.